 It is a nice appetizer before heading out to dinner or having dinner in.

 I used Sabra’s Roasted Pine Nut Hummus as the base because I love pine nuts and wanted that extra flavor in the dip.
+If you want to start with just a plain hummus you can easily add pine nuts on your own.

 I then topped the hummus with freshly chopped parsley, diced tomatoes, lemon juice, a drizzle of olive oil and a handful of chickpeas.
 I always set the extra chickpeas out in a bowl because my toddler will snack on them.